nateinaction/segment-cache-for-wp-engine/README.md

 ### `segment-cache-display`

-- `segmentname`: [string] The name of segment.
+- `segment-name`: [string] The name of segment.
 (Tip: Omitting this option will show content only to visitors who haven't had their segment set.)
 - `dangerously-set-html`: [bool] Allow rendering of HTML in content. (default: false)

 ## Technical details